Physical attractiveness: Body hair

 Studies based in the United States, New Zealand, and China have shown that women rate men with no trunk (chest and abdominal) hair as most attractive, and that attractiveness ratings decline as hairiness increases.
 Another study, however, found that moderate amounts of trunk hair on men was most attractive, to the sample of British and Sri Lankan women.
 Further, a degree of hirsuteness (hairiness) and a waist-to-shoulder ratio of 0.6 is often preferred when combined with a muscular physique.

 In a study using Finnish women, women with hairy fathers were more likely to prefer hairy men, suggesting that preference for hairy men is the result of either genetics or imprinting.
-Among gay men, another study (Yee N., 2002) reported gay males who identify as "only tops" prefer less hairy men, while gay males who identify as "only bottoms" prefer more hairy men.
+Among gay men, another study reported gay males who identify as "only tops" prefer less hairy men, while gay males who identify as "only bottoms" prefer more hairy men.

 Facial hair

 One study shows that men with facial hair covering the cheeks, upper lip, and lower jaw were perceived as more physically attractive than men with patchy facial hair.
 In this study, men's facial hair was split into four categories, each differing in the thickness and coverage: very light, light, medium, and heavy.
 Light facial hair was rated as the most attractive, followed by medium, heavy, and the least attractive was 'very light'.
 This study suggests that some facial hair is better than none because it shows masculine development, as beard growth requires the conversion of testosterone.
-The study only examined the facial hair of brown-haired European males, so the results may not represent men of all ethnicities and hair colours.
-A different study found women are more attracted to clean-shaven faces than bearded faces.
+An earlier study found that women from Western and Oceanic cultures are more attracted to clean-shaven faces than beards.
+However, they also rated full-bearded men as having higher status than clean-shaven men.

 Jawline

-An attractive male jaw angle may have the following features: